Federated Stochastic Gradient Langevin Dynamics: Analysis

 \begin{theorem} Let $h_t = h$ for all $t \in \{1, \ldots, T\}$.
 Assume $\log q_1, \ldots, \log q_S$ are Lipschitz continuous.
-Under standard regularity conditions and Assumption \ref{ass:1}, the MSE of CG-DSGLD(defined in Algorithm \ref{alg:CGDGLD}) for a smooth test function $\phi$ at time $K = h T$ is bounded, for some constant $C$ independent of $T$ and $h$ in the following manner:
+Under standard regularity conditions (Appendix A) and Assumption \ref{ass:1}, the MSE of FSGLD(defined in Algorithm \ref{alg:CGDGLD}) for a smooth test function $\phi$ at time $K = h T$ is bounded, for some constant $C$ independent of $T$ and $h$ in the following manner:

 \end{theorem}

 In other words, Theorem \ref{prop:conv_cgdsgld} tells us that we can counteract the effect of data heterogeneity by choosing surrogates $q_s$'s that make the constants $\epsilon_s^2$'s as small as possible.